CarlosNeto-dev/Basic_Python_Journey/README.md

 - _Describe the topic covered in the theoretical subjects of Python_.

 ## ⚠️ Final Warning: ⚠️
-*I'm, a simple student of Python, im learning and studying about it.
+*I'm a simple student of Python, im learning and studying about it.
 Futhermore, If I make a mistake, correct me, so I can improve my overall learning.*